cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 #### SKMCHT Simulation Steps
 1. Domain area/volume is divided into *K* lattice cells.
-2. Assign lattice info: System start state is *M* particles uniformly distributed amongs the lattice cells.
+2. Assign lattice info: System start state is *M* particles distributed amongst the lattice cells.
                         Each lattice cell is assigned a Poisson distribution randomly sampled trapped time between states, *&tau;*.
                         Calculate transition rates *W(**N**,&tau;)* of each lattice cell.
-                        Assign sampled event times to each lattice cell using the transition rates.
+                        Assign sampled event times to each lattice cell using the transition rates (*t = 1/W*).
 Only one particle hop is simulated at each iteration and so the system of particles is evolved 1 hop at a time.
 3. Sort lattice cells by their event time in a binary min heap.
 4. Pick the lattice cell at the top of the minheap for the particle to hop out of.
-5. Randomly pick a direction for the particle to hop along.
+5. Randomly pick a direction for the particle to hop along by a uniform distribution.
 6. Assign a Poisson distribution randomly sampled hop length for the particle to hop in the randomly chosen direction.
 7. Update lattice info of lattice cells involved in the particle exchange.
-8. Sample new event times using the new occupation numbers and new sampled trapped times for the lattice cells involved.
+8. Assign new event times using the new occupation numbers and new sampled trapped times for the lattice cells involved.
 9. Re-sort the binary heap if necessary.
 10. Repeat steps 4-10 for subsequent iterations until desired iteration or time limit is reached.